NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 The main purpose of the dry-run DNSSEC proposal is to be able to monitor potential DNS breakage when adopting DNSSEC for a zone.
-The main tool to do that is DNS Error Reporting [@DNS-ERROR-REPORRTING].
+The main tool to do that is DNS Error Reporting [@DNS-ERROR-REPORTING].

 Operators that want to use dry-run DNSSEC SHOULD support DNSSEC Error Reporting and have a reporting agent in place to receive the error reports.